Community Engagement Network

 The groups organize themselves into roughly three categories, falling along a continuum, from more formal to less formal:

-Peer groups - Our most formal type of group, the peer groups develop methods and processes in alignment with the strategic directions indicated by the deans/ULs.
-Their focus and membership tend to be more formally defined in a charter that articulates the group’s purpose, its role in the BIG Collection, and organizing information like membership and leadership (e.g. selection and rotation of chairs).
-They are, in general, supported by both a dean liaison and a BTAA staff liaison.
+Peer groups - Our most formal type of group, the peer groups develop strategies, methods, processes, and agreements in alignment with the strategic directions indicated by the deans/ULs.
+Their focus and membership are formally defined in charters that articulate the respective group’s purpose, its role in the BIG Collection, and organizing information like membership and leadership.
+They are supported by both a dean liaison and a BTAA staff liaison.
 They are empowered to engage in joint projects within the resources of the group and to request additional resources centrally if needed.

-Communities of Practice - Communities of Practice are semi-formal groups whose primary purpose is knowledge sharing and common problem solving.
-Groups often meet monthly.
-Membership varies - some groups have one person per institution while others are open to anyone interested in the subject matter.
-Central resources primarily consist of communication and document management tools as well as a BTAA staff contact person.
-They tend to be self-organizing and self-resourced, but have a BTAA staff contact should they need assistance.
+Communities of Practice - Communities of Practice are groups focused on knowledge sharing and common problem solving.
+They operate under lite charters that outline their purpose and membership requirements.
+Membership varies with some groups having one person per institution while others are open to anyone interested in the subject matter.
+Most groups meet monthly via video calls, relying on communication, collaboration, and document management tools, with support from a BTAA staff contact person.
+Although these groups are generally self-organizing and self-resourced, the BTAA staff contact is available to provide assistance when needed.

-Interest groups - Interest Groups are our least formal groups.
-They often exchange information and share questions through an email listserv or MS Teams, but do not meet regularly.
-Membership is open to anyone interested in the subject matter.
+Interest groups - Interest Groups are informal groups that primarily exchange information and share questions through an email listserv.
+They do not have regular meetings, and membership is open to anyone from a Big Ten library interested in the subject matter.

 The network overall is fluid and continually in motion, with groups evolving from one type of group into another and becoming correspondingly more formal or less formal over time.